Photon radiation by relatively slowly rotating fermions in magnetic field: Summary

 In this paper we performed a detailed analysis of the synchrotron radiation by a fermion embedded in a uniformly rotating medium.
 Using the exact solution to the Dirac equation we analytically computed the radiation intensity spectrum given by \eq{eq:DiffIntensity},\eq{eq:theta0} and the total intensity given by Eqs~\eq{I1},\eq{eq:PhotonEnergyRotation},\eq{d22},\eq{d30},\eq{d31}.
 We also used these equations to study in \sec{sec:rad.posit.qB} the dependence of our results on the sign of the electric charge, direction of the magnetic field and the angular velocity.
 The final analytical results still contain a summation and an integration that we performed numerically.

 Our main observation, exhibited in \fig{fig:total1}, is that rotation has a very strong effect on the radiation.
 This happens because the synchrotron frequency is inversely proportional to the fermion energy and therefore becomes comparable to the angular velocity of rotation at high energies, see Table~\ref{table} and \fig{fig:qgp}.
 This is our benchmark result.
 It is completely general and can be applied to any area of physics where rotation is an important factor.
-Of special interest are relativistic heavy-ion collisions, where the scales $\sqrt{qB}$, $\Omega$ and $\omega_B$ have similar orders of magnitude and thus provide an exciting opportunity to put our theory to experimental tests.